shimizukawa/rst2textile/README.rst

          #.
 Another level in an enumerated list vvvvvvvv
          #.
 Another level in an enumerated list vvvvvvvv

+      #.
+3rd element at indent level1

    textile::

-      1. An item in an enumerated (ordered) list xxxxxxx
+      # An item in an enumerated (ordered) list xxxxxxx
-      2. Another item in an enumerated list yyyyyy
+      # Another item in an enumerated list yyyyyy
-         1. Another level in an enumerated list vvvvvvvv
+      ## Another level in an enumerated list vvvvvvvv
-         2. Another level in an enumerated list vvvvvvvv
+      ## Another level in an enumerated list vvvvvvvv
+      # 3rd element at indent level1

 Blockquotes
 ------------